-A day of gratitude is important even in London life.
-In the US, the occasion provides a 4-day weekend, but in London, Thanksgiving is used as a normal working day to celebrate with family and loved ones in a great mood with exotic food.
-So, if you are in London and wish to get into the Thanksgiving spirit, we are here to provide you with the ultimate guide on where to explore and the top restaurants to dine in with your loved ones.
+A day of gratitude is important even in a Londoner's life.
+In the US, the occasion grants a 4-day weekend, but in London, Thanksgiving is a normal workday, sprinkled with celebrations, exotic food, and family get together.
+So if you are in London and wish to get into the Thanksgiving spirit, here's our ultimate guide on things-to-do and the top restaurants to dine in with your loved ones.

 Being away from home on this American holiday can be tough, and we understand.
 Thankfully, there is still a lot you can do on this holiday in the city of London.
 Everything you’d need to know - from where to eat to places to visit - we have you covered.
 Let’s get a move on, shall we?